Curtin degrees are based on a prescribed set of units (or subjects) each studied over one semester, with two semesters per year.

 A unit will have an assigned value of 25 credits, with 100 credits normally taken over one semester and 200 credits over a year of full-time study.

 A course is a prescribed set of units that are studied to obtain a degree.
 Students working towards their first qualification study undergraduate courses, while postgraduate courses are normally only available to students who have at least a first degree.

 A program represents an academic discipline (area of knowledge) in which a particular course is offered, for example the Accounting Program.
 Each program may offer a number of courses leading to degrees within its academic discipline.

 Degrees and Honours Degrees

-Curtin Sarawak offers undergraduate business courses leading to three-year Bachelor of Commerce, Bachelor of Arts or Bachelor of Business Administration Degrees (600 credit points).
+Curtin Malaysia offers undergraduate business courses leading to three-year Bachelor of Commerce, Bachelor of Arts or Bachelor of Business Administration Degrees (600 credit points).